kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 **In this final part of this series, we will use [Purify](https://gigobyte.github.io/purify/) for decoding.
 It has become my favourite library for TypeScript.** I prefer it because it's a simple library that gives us a few utilities and functional data structures, and does a great job of it.

-[fp-ts](https://gcanti.github.io/fp-ts/) is the main contender, but seemingly crams all of Haskell or Scala into TypeScript.
-It's a powerful library, but harder to learn and the documentation is not that beginner friendly, in my opinion.
+[fp-ts](https://gcanti.github.io/fp-ts/) is the main contender.
+It's very cool but seemingly crams all of Haskell or Scala into TypeScript.
+It's a powerful library, but it seems to be aimed at those who already are very familiar with a purely functional language.

 - Use the [CodeSandbox](https://codesandbox.io/s/remotedata-with-typescript-and-react-part-2-hlu4v?file=/src/index.tsx) from the previous post as a starter code

-## Make a decoder and turn it into an interface
+## Make a decoder and get a type for free

 In the initial code, we have an interface of the **Post** type looking like this: